-Here are a few things to consider when building a property website:
+Here are the best ways to market your real estate business when building a property website:

 - Keep the aesthetics of your site uniform.

-- Ensure the site is easy to navigate — and that pages load quickly.
+- Ensure the site is easy to navigate — and pages load quickly.

-- Update your site regularly with new vacancies and listings.
+- Update your rental listings regularly with new vacancies and listings.